Product QVD 4.2 Virtual Deckard

 Create the file /etc/qvd/api.conf with the following content:

-To execute either the CLI or the WAT we must start the API.
+To execute either the CLI or the WAT we must enable the API.

 Calling to the endpoint info from the browser or using the following command, we will check that the API is working.